-To quote those immortal words from the kid in the ever popular El Paso Taco advertisement, ‘why not both?’
+To quote those immortal words from the kid on the ever popular El Paso Taco advertisement, ‘why not both?’

 I’ve got one colored sleeve and one black tattoo sleeve.
-They’re a matched pair designed for me by my artist.
-And if you were to ask me whether I preferred the black sleeve or the colored tattoo sleeve I wouldn’t be able to give you a straight answer.
+They’re a matched pair that were designed for me by my artist.
+And if you were to ask me whether I preferred the black sleeve or the colored tattoo sleeve, I wouldn’t be able to give you a straight answer.
 I like them both for different reasons.

 First myth – Blackout tattoos hurt more than regular tattoos